vharivinay/vharivinay/README.md

 ### Hello there!

+**I am an aspiring engineer exploring the fascinating world of science and technology and working towards being an active participant in the moving frontier of scientific and technological development.
+I am driven by curiosity and the sheer joy of discovery.**
 <!--
 **M87K452b/M87K452b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->